-Tom Cruise working with NASA and SpaceX on movie to be shot in outer space
+Tom Cruise, Elon Musk’s SpaceX working with NASA on feature film to be shot in outer space, report says

 Just when it seems Tom Cruise has conquered every feat in Hollywood, he has another trick up his sleeve.

 The 57-year-old movie icon is reportedly working with NASA and Elon Musk's SpaceX to develop a film shot in outer space, according to Deadline.

 The outlet said that the film is "in the early stages of liftoff."

 RELATED: Malls, movies and more: A look at reopenings by state in US

 While Cruise routinely engages in risky stunts for the "Mission: Impossible" franchise, the outlet reports this film will not be associated with those movies.